How to Use a Mylar Bag Food Storage Chart

 What I’ve started doing recently is packaging samples into mini mylar bags with windows.
 This way I see at a glance that something is off with a batch & because of proper labeling, I’ll know where the larger stock is to check.

-So lovely, proper food storage is key to safety, saving money, flavor, all the things.
+So!
+Proper food storage is key to safety, saving money, flavor, all the things.
 But for long term storage you’re likely going to store food away & never think of it again.
 So it’s really important that you do it right.

 Now that you know the ropes of long-term food storage in mylar bags, I’m excited for you to get started!